MethodAtlas

 Time-varying confoundersFE does not remove them; estimates are biasedAdd controls, use DiD design, or conduct sensitivity analysis

-Nickell biasIncluding lagged dependent variables with FE produces biased estimates in short panelsUse Arellano-Bond GMM or long panels
+Nickell biasIncluding lagged dependent variables with FE produces biased estimates in short panelsUse Arellano-Bond or long panels

 Low within variationEstimates are very imprecise, wide confidence intervalsCheck xtsum; consider RE if the Hausman test supports it